2017.09.27

 ・Type of learner (company employees, BtoB employees, individuals)

-Planning is the first step in creating e-learning materials, as it involves planning the structure, expression, and technology used based on differences in features and objectives.
-If there is a discrepancy in the planning, it can lead to misunderstandings between the learners and the final content, resulting in comments such as "I don't want to receive this kind of education" or "It's hard to understand."
+Planning the structure, expression, and technologies used in educational materials based on differences in characteristics and purposes is the first step in e-learning materials, known as "planning".
+If there is a misalignment in the planning, it can lead to misunderstandings for both the content produced and the learners, resulting in comments like "I don't want to receive this kind of education" or "It's hard to understand."

 School Education and Corporate Education